sourcegraph/handbook/content/departments/people-talent/resources_for_candidates.md

   - A: We are a casual company and we encourage you to dress comfortably!
 - Q: Does Sourcegraph check references?

-  - A: References can be requested by the hiring manager on a case-by-case basis.
-If we choose to conduct a reference check, we will send you a reference request form via Greenhouse, and we will never check your references without your explicit consent.
+  - A: Yes.
+We will send you a reference request form via Greenhouse, and we will never check your references without your explicit consent.
 You can read more about our reference check process [here](talent/process/reference_check_questions.md).

 - Q: Do you provide Visa sponsorship?